History of Frankley services

 The lack of the footbridge had been a request from the Ministry of Transport.
 They knew the slope would be difficult to build on and wanted a different facility on each side of the motorway to account for this.
 They were willing to lease each side to a different operator but this did not happen.

 Granada wanted a motel on each side of the road from opening, but at the time this was ruled out as being unacceptable.

 Both sides of the service area originally included overflow space which has proven useful for expansion.
-What is now the southbound motel was zoned as a possible overflow lorry park.
+What is now the southbound motel was zoned as a possible overflow lorry park, but was initially left empty.
 The northbound slip road on to the motorway was originally much longer, as it ran through more empty space.

 Neither of the two amenity buildings were initially accessible without climbing steps: northbound had one step by the entrance while southbound had five steps by the entrance and 25 to get to the restaurant.
 This was changed in 1976.
 A "mother and baby" room was provided from opening.

 After being built, Granada were reluctant to open the service area as the M5 ended a few miles north of here, and the majority of traffic was being diverted off at the previous junction.
 Eventually the northbound side opened first in 1966, and attracted considerable local interest: residents would cut through the back roads to access the facilities.
 Despite this, in their April 1967 Granada reported that "the results have been disappointing", blaming this on lower than expected traffic levels.